Last Updated on May 5, 2022

 1. Drink tea.

 Tea contains theanine which improves cognition while at the same time making you feel relaxed.
 Since the afternoon often brings with it the strong desire for a nap, tea can perk you up without the dehydrating effects of another cup of coffee.
-My favorite teas for the afternoon are green tea with blueberry, black tea, and peppermint tea.
+My favorite teas for the afternoon are green tea, black tea, and peppermint tea.

 2. Snack on dark chocolate.